-I was born in Germany during the sixties.
-My parents were, what you may call, average normal Christians: They went to church whenever there was a (baby) baptism, confirmation (protestant), wedding, or a funeral.
-Up until I was about 10 years old, each night my parents prayed a children’s prayer Müde bin ich, geh zur Ruh.
-After that I was left to decide whether to pray or not on my own.
+I was born during the sixties in Germany.
+My parents were, what you may call average normal Christians: They went to church whenever there was a (baby) baptism, confirmation (protestant), wedding, or a funeral.
+Up until I was about 10 years old, my parents prayed a formal prayer (Müde bin ich, geh zur Ruh) with me every night.
+After that I was left to decide whether to pray or not – on my own.

-Yes, the Lord was always there for me.
-But I was blind and deaf.
+Yes, the LORD was always there for me.
+But I was blind.
 I did not see nor hear Him.
-What I did see, though, was the faith my little boy had back then.
-One day, when he was about 3 years old, he said to me: “Mom?
-You know what?
+What I did see was the faith my little boy had back then.
+One day, when he was about 3 years old, he said to me, “Mom?
 When Jesus comes back I want to give Him a BIG hug!”

 A dramatic experience that changed my life forever

 I read words in my Bible that seemed to have been written just for me.
-Words that pointed me to times and sins in my broken life.
-I felt so bad and thought I was going to die, right there and then!
+Words that pointed me to nearly all the times I had sinned in my life.
+I felt so bad and thought I was going to die – right there and then!
 I was ready for the big thunder and lightning coming down on me to kill me.

-Then I heard that soft voice again (not audible but within my heart) which said: “Open your Bible to page…” Again, I was afraid.
+Then I heard a soft voice (again, not audible but within my heart), “Open your Bible to page…” Again, I was afraid.
 At first I did not want to open my Bible because I was scared to read more about myself and my sinful life.
-I answered: “No. Please, no!”
-But the gentle voice kept on telling me to open my Bible and so I did.
+I answered, “No. Please, no.” But the gentle voice kept on telling me to open my Bible and so I did.

-What I read then still touches my heart very much every time I’m telling or writing down this story.
+What I read then still touches my heart every time I’m telling or writing down this story.
 The words are found in Isaiah 43:1

-By that time my knees and my face were on the floor.
-I was sobbing, having trouble to handle all the thoughts and emotions inside of me.
-It was hard to believe how the LORD could save a person like me.
+By that time my knees were on the floor and my face too.
+I was sobbing, having problems to handle all the thoughts and emotions inside of me.
+To me it was hard to believe how the LORD could save a person like me.

-All of this happened in my living room, with no one else present but the Holy Spirit and me, and nearly thirty years ago.
-I know, to some people this may sound strange but this is my testimony on how I came to know the LORD.
+That was more than thirty years ago.
+All that happened in my living room with nobody else but the Holy Spirit present.
+I know, to some people this may sound strange but this is my testimony – how I came to know the LORD.

 Bless the LORD, O my soul